railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 For example if you deliver the cabinet in pieces for self-assembly, set the ARM100 BoM to type ``Assembly`` .

-When a salesperson creates an order for an ARM100 product, Open ERP automatically changes the ARM100 from a set of components into an identifiable package for sending to a customer.
+When a salesperson creates an order for an ARM100 product, OpenERP automatically changes the ARM100 from a set of components into an identifiable package for sending to a customer.
 Then it asks the storesperson to pack 2 PANLAT, 1 PANA100, 4 PROFIL, 3 ETA100.
 This is described as an ARM100 not just the individual delivered products.